emmamost26/CAOS3D_v0/index.md

 ---

-## Introduction

-Advances in computer vision, especially in 3D reconstruction and feature matching are opening the door to various applications in computer assisted orthopedic surgery like marker-less surgical navigation, surgical digital twins and robotic assisted surgery.
-Evaluating and training these methods motivates the need to acquire large, accurate, and real datasets with 3D ground truth.
-While suitable datasets exist for indoor and outdoor scenes, there currently does not exist a dataset with posed images and 3D ground truth of real surgical scenes with submillimeter accuracy.

----

 ### 📊 Dataset Samples

 <div align="center">
   <img src="assets/rgb_and_depth.png" alt="RGB image sample and depth map" width="600">
 </div>

-> This figure presents a sample from our dataset and the corresponding depth map obtained from our submillimeter accurate 3D ground truth.
+> We propose a pilot dataset featuring an open pig spine surgery acquired in real surgical conditions.
+Left: A RGB image sample from our dataset.
+Right: The corresponding depth map obtained from our submillimeter accurate 3D ground truth.

 ---